Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • create a favorable temperature in the rabbitry;

-• provide the most useful and balanced nutrition;
+• provide the most healthy and balanced nutrition;

-• only purchased pets should be kept in quarantine for a while.
+• Only purchased pets should be kept in quarantine for some time.

-A person is born with the need to take care of someone, and therefore gets pets.
+A person is born with the need to take care of someone, which is why he has pets.
 He takes care of his pets, gives them his love and tenderness.
 Many people have cats or dogs.
-It is rare that someone buys rabbits for a house, but these little animals can become good friends to a person and an excellent replacement for a cat and a dog.
+It’s rare that anyone buys rabbits for their home, but these little animals can become good friends for humans and an excellent replacement for cats and dogs.

 Rabbits are born naked and blind.
-In nature, these little animals live in holes, they are hunted by predators (hence the big eyes and ears).
+In nature, these animals live in burrows and are hunted by predators (hence the large eyes and ears).
 Rabbits have excellent hearing and a wide field of vision.

-It's no secret that they belong to the hare family and love to gnaw.
-Having brought this fluffy miracle into the house, you need to hide all the wires, otherwise the appearance of a rabbit will bring unforeseen expenses.
-You should also remove fruit trees away from the animal.
-These animals are highly trainable.
-It will not be difficult to train your pet to the toilet.
+It's no secret that they belong to the hare family and love to chew.
+Having brought this fluffy miracle into the house, you need to hide all the wires, otherwise the appearance of a rabbit will bring unexpected expenses.
+Fruit trees should also be removed away from the animal.
+These animals are easy to train.
+It won't be difficult to toilet train your pet.

-It should be remembered that the rabbit's body temperature should not exceed 39.4 degrees.
-If it is higher, then you need to sound the alarm and urgently call the veterinarian.
-Sometimes the ears of the animal can become reddish - this means an increase in pressure.
+It should be remembered that the rabbit’s body temperature should not exceed 39.4 degrees.
+If it is higher, then you need to sound the alarm and urgently call a veterinarian.
+Sometimes the animal's ears may turn reddish - this means increased blood pressure.

-At air temperatures above 28 degrees, dwarf rabbits get a load on the body, so your task is to alleviate the pet's condition in hot weather.
+When the air temperature is above 28 degrees, dwarf rabbits experience stress on the body, so your task is to alleviate your pet’s condition in hot weather.

-It has long been known that with the help of the ears, the body of the animal fights against the general overheating of the body, cooling the blood, because rabbits sweat only through the pads on their paws.
+It has long been known that with the help of ears the animal’s body fights general overheating of the body, cooling the blood, because rabbits sweat only through the pads on their paws.
 Sometimes rabbit owners find that their pet has hot ears.
-They begin to panic, thinking that their "friend" is sick, but this should not be done.
-If the rabbit feels good: eats and plays normally, but at the same time his ears are hotter than usual, then there is nothing to worry about.
+They begin to panic, thinking that their “friend” is sick, but this is not worth doing.
+If your rabbit is feeling well: eating and playing normally, but his ears are hotter than usual, then there is nothing to worry about.
 Most likely, the animal is simply overtired and needs rest.

-If the behavior of the rabbit has changed dramatically, it is necessary to measure its temperature.
-To do this, you need a rectal thermometer.
-If, in addition, the pet is breathing heavily and his nose is dry, you should call the veterinarian, but the owner can help the pet himself.
-It is necessary to wipe the back of the animal with warm water, about 30 degrees, starting from the neck, move down to the hind legs.
+If your rabbit's behavior has changed dramatically, you need to take its temperature.
+To do this you will need a rectal thermometer.
+If, on top of everything else, the pet is breathing heavily and its nose is dry, you should call a veterinarian, but the owner can help the pet himself.
+You need to wipe the animal’s back with warm water, about 30 degrees, starting from the neck and moving down to the hind legs.
 The main thing is that the wool does not interfere with the passage of water to the skin.

-Hot ears should also be wiped, it is better to do this with a wet cloth, but you need to be careful not to get water into the ears of the animal.
-This procedure will help reduce body temperature before the arrival of the veterinarian, but it is worth remembering that decorative rabbits do not like water and can kick!
+Hot ears should also be wiped, it is better to do this with a wet cloth, but you need to act carefully and make sure that water does not get into the animal’s ears.
+This procedure will help reduce body temperature until the veterinarian arrives, but it is worth remembering that decorative rabbits do not like water and can kick!
 After rinsing, wrap the rabbit in a towel.
-If there are medicines in the first-aid kit, then you need to give the pet Gamavit and Corvalol.
+If there are medications in the first aid kit, then you need to give your pet Gamavit and Corvalol.

-Dwarf rabbits are very shy and can even die from a strong fright, so the myth of cowardly hares is not a myth at all.
+Dwarf rabbits are very timid and can even die from severe fright, so the myth about cowardly hares is not a myth at all.

-It is necessary to take care of rabbits, monitor their health, the temperature in the room, which should not exceed 28.
-In the heat, you should alleviate your pet's condition.
+It is necessary to take care of rabbits, monitor their health, monitor the temperature in the room, which should not exceed 28.
+If it is hot, you should relieve your pet’s condition.
 To do this, you can freeze bottled water and put it on the cage.
-Put a small piece of ice in the cup or constantly monitor the temperature of the water.
-Cool water rabbits drink more willingly.
+Place a small piece of ice in the sippy cup or constantly monitor the water temperature.
+Rabbits drink cool water more readily.

 Decorative rabbits are very sensitive creatures.
-They can't stand the heat.
-Being in a stuffy room at a temperature of 42 degrees, the animal may even die, so it is necessary to monitor the pet, to prevent it from overheating.
-Do not place the cage close to a window, where the rabbit can suffer heat stroke from the sun's rays penetrating the glass.
+They can't stand stuffiness.
+Being in a stuffy room at a temperature of 42 degrees, the animal may even die, so it is necessary to monitor the pet and prevent it from overheating.
+You should not place the cage close to a window, where your rabbit could suffer heatstroke from sunlight shining through the glass.
 When the house is hot and stuffy, it is better to check the animal more often.
 If you watch your pet, you can avoid many problems.

 Heart rate: 120-150/min at rest